 Subdivision 1.
-Aide qualifications.
+Aide | qualifications.

-- (a) An "aide" means a program staff person who carries out child care program activities under the supervision of a teacher or assistant teacher.
-An aide must be supervised by a teacher or assistant teacher except when assisting with the supervision of sleeping children, assisting children with washing, toileting, and diapering, or accompanying children to and from the bus stop.
-An aide must not work alone with a child unless the aide meets the experienced aide requirements under Subd 2. - (b) an aide must have completed Child Care Basics training as defined in 245K.09, subdivision 3 within the first 90 days of employment. - (c) An aide must be at least 16 years old. - (d) An aide who is under 18 years of age must not be permitted to administer medication under 245K.29, subdivision 6
+(a) An "Aide_I" means a program staff person who carries out child care program activities under the supervision of a teacher or assistant teacher.
+An Aide_I must be supervised by a teacher or assistant teacher except when assisting with the supervision of sleeping children; assisting children with washing, toileting, and diapering; or accompanying children to and from the bus stop.
+An Aide_I must not work alone with a child unless the aide meets the experienced aide requirements under Subdsubdivision 2.

+- (b) An Aide must have completed Child Care Basics training as defined in 245K.09, subdivision 3 within the first 90 days of employment. - (c) An aide must be at least 16 years old. - (d) An aide who is under 18 years of age must not be permitted to administer medication under 245K.29, subdivision 6

 Subd.
 2. Experienced aides.
+Aide II qualifications

-- (a) An individual employed as an aide at a child care center may work with children without being under the supervision of a teacher or assistant teacher for an amount of time that does not exceed 25 percent of the child care center's daily licensed hours of operation if all of the following is met: - (1) a teacher is in the facility; - (2) the individual is at least 20 years old; and

-- (3) the individual has at least 2080 documented hours of child care experience as a staff member in a licensed or certified child care center or in a program licensed as a family program, 90 days of which must be in the employment of the current company. - (b) A child care center may use one experienced aide per every four full-time child care classroom staff based on the license capacity of the center. - (c) The license holder must document the number of hours of experienced aide usage and include the dates and hours for each experienced aide.
-Documentation must be kept on site and given to the commissioner upon request.
+- (a) (a) An individual employed as an aide at aAn "Aide II" means a program staff person who carries out child care center may work with children without beingprogram activities under the supervision of a teacher or assistant teacher, but who may also work with children without teacher or assistant teacher supervision for an amount of time that does not to exceed 25 percent of the child care center's daily licensed hours of operation, if all of the following is the requirements in paragraph (b) are met: - (b) In order for an Aide II to work with children without teacher or assistant teacher supervision, a teacher ismust be present in the facility; - (b) , and an Aide II must meet the individual is following qualifications: - 1. be at least at least 20 years old; and - 2.
+(3) the individual has have at least 20802,080 documented hours of child care experience as a staff member in a licensed or certified child care center or in a program licensed as a family program, 90 days of which must be in the employment of the current company. - 3. (b) A child care center may use one experienced aide per every four full-time child care classroom staff based on the license capacity of the center. - 4.2.(c) The license holder must document the number of hours of experienced aide usagedefined in section 245K.04, subdivision 1 (d); and include the dates and hours for each experienced aide.

+Documentation must be kept on site and given to the commissioner upon request. - 3. have been employed by the center for at least 90 days.